Bishōjo game: Pornographic content

 While there are a number of bishōjo games entirely focused on hardcore pornography, many of the most popular titles, including all those available for home video consoles, do not contain pornographic material, and many others only contain a small amount in relation to the story as a whole.
-For example, the 18+ version of the popular game Sabbat Of The Witch (also known as Sanoba Witch) contains a total of twenty- four short adult scenes within a branched story.
+For example, the 18+ version of the popular game Sabbat Of The Witch (also known as Sanoba Witch) contains a total of twenty-four short adult scenes within a branched story.

 The pornographic content of bishōjo games is regulated by the Ethics Organization of Computer Software (EOCS), the organization in charge of classifying the content of video games in the Japanese industry.
 Pornography is prohibited in all console titles, and computer games are assigned a special classification alerting the public to its content.
 Also, as in all legal Japanese pornography, the explicit images are normally censored, showing mosaics or bars on the genital areas in order to satisfy Japanese decency laws.

 Pornographic bishōjo games are often catalogued as "hentai games" in the West.
 In Japan, they are usually called ero-games, or frequently eroge.

 Representation of women

 The representation of girls in bishōjo games varies, but two generalizations can be made.
 First, most of the girls are portrayed as bishōjo, meaning beautiful, attractive or cute.

 Two particularly common settings exist: Japanese secondary schools and medieval-atmosphered, pseudo-European fantasy lands.
 In secondary education settings, characters wear idealized Japanese school uniforms; whereas fantasy setting outfits range from witch robes to princess dresses, and fantastic creatures like fairies and catgirls may be found as well.
 When the game takes place in some other setting, it tends to explore other fashion possibilities.
 For example, the game Pia Carrot is located in a restaurant, in which the girls wear elaborate waitress uniforms.

 The female characters frequently act in an endearingly childlike fashion, which is described by the Japanese slang term moe, a characteristic that is often looked-for in bishōjo characters.
 The reasons for this characteristic are not always merely sexual: sometimes it is used to present a pretty and affectionate character who is beloved and supported by the player.
 In fact, "little sisters" are a recurring fixture of bishōjo games.
 A very popular game that emphasizes the characteristic of moe is Sister Princess, based on the premise of the player acquiring no fewer than twelve little sisters.

-The majority of bishōjo games involve anime girls and not pictures of real-life girls.
+Most bishōjo games involve anime girls and not pictures of real-life girls.
 Since some characters in bishōjo games are minors, the use of drawn characters allows the studios of bishōjo games with adult content to avoid the penalty of Japanese child pornography laws, which prohibit the depiction of real minors under 18 years of age.
 Even so, the EOCS requests that all characters who appear to be minors be labeled as 18 years of age.